token2/Migration-Toolset/README.md

 ## Packages used
 ### Python
-The protobuf package of Google for proto3 is required for running this script. protobuf >= 3.14 is recommended.
+The protobuf package of Google for proto3 is required for running this script. protobuf >= 3.14 < 3.21 is recommended.

-    pip install protobuf
+    pip install "protobuf<3.21"

 ### Other packages
 #### Note: the  toolset uses the following third-party executables:
-**Windows**

-*qrdecode.exe* - used to decode the contents of the QR code to text.
-This is a part of Zbar Code Reader project (http://zbar.sourceforge.net/)

-*SimpleCodeGenerator.exe* - used to create a QR code from text.
-Created by  Nir Sofer (https://www.nirsoft.net/utils/qr_code_generator.html)

-Both can be downloaded from this repository or from the original websites.

-**Linux**
+**Windows and Linux**

-*zbarimg* - used to decode the contents of the QR code to text.
-This is a part of Zbar Code Reader project (http://zbar.sourceforge.net/).
-Installation using the following command:
+*qrscan.exe* - used to decode the contents of the QR code to text and to convert QR to svg.
+This is a part qrscan project (https://github.com/sayanarijit/qrscan)

-     sudo apt-get install zbar-tools

-*qrencode* - a tool used to create a QR code from text  by Kentaro Fukuchi ( http://fukuchi.org/works/qrencode/ ).
-Installation using the following command:

-    sudo apt-get install qrencode

 ## Usage syntax

-### Windows

-extract_otp_secret_keys-win.py --fromimg *png file* --moltofile *txt file*   --htmlfile *html file*

-### Linux

-extract_otp_secret_keys-linux.py --fromimg *png file* --moltofile *txt file*   --htmlfile *html file*
+extract_otp_secret_keys.py --fromimg *png file* --moltofile *txt file*   --htmlfile *html file*

 ### Command line parameters